The bodice, hairstyle, makeup, and tan lines are more accurate for 1955

 - Christine's frizzy '80s Hair in the original production of◊ The Phantom of the Opera (though, that could be an homage to the 1925 silent film◊ too, which would not necessarily still be this, as Mary Philbin's hair was naturally that wavy and was up for most of the film), although the visual designer of the original production stated it was supposed to be styled after the hairstyles seen in pre-Raphaelite paintings◊.
 Over the years, this has evolved into much tidier◊ ringlets.

-- Some folks have pointed out that Assassin's Creed: Brotherhood generally has pretty good costuming, except when it comes to underwear◊.
+- Assassin's Creed: Brotherhood is generally pretty good about having correct period clothing.
+Well, except when it comes to underwear◊.

 - Metal Gear Solid 3: Snake Eater is set in the 1960s and mostly accurate, particularly with EVA's distinctively 60s hair and makeup, and Para-Medic's various outfits being period accurate.
 However, there is no way Naked Snake would be able to get away with wearing his hair like that in 1964.
 This was an intentional decision by the creators to make him look more like Solid Snake, his clone.